ryancramerdesign/FieldtypeMapMarker/README.md

 Here is a list of all possible options (with defaults shown):

-- `width`
+`width`
 Width of the map (type: string; default: 100%).

-- `height`
+`height`
 Height of the map (type: string; default: 300px)

-- `zoom`
+`zoom`
 Zoom level 1-25 (type: integer; default: from your field settings)

-- `type`
+`type`
 Map type: ROADMAP, HYBRID or SATELLITE (type: string; default: from your field settings)

-- `id`
+`id`
 Map ID attribute (type: string; default: mgmap)

-- `class`
+`class`
 Map class attribute (type: string; default: MarkupGoogleMap)

-- `lat`
+`lat`
 Map center latitude (type: string|float; default: from your field settings)

-- `lng`
+`lng`
 Map center longitude (type: string|float; default: from your field settings)

-- `useStyles`
+`useStyles`
-  Whether to populate inline styles to the map DIV for width/height (type: boolean; default: true).
+Whether to populate inline styles to the map div for width/height (type: boolean; default: true).
-  Set to false only if you will style the map <div> yourself.
+Set to false only if you will style the map div yourself.

-- `useMarkerSettings`
+`useMarkerSettings`
 Makes single-marker map use marker settings rather than map settings (type: boolean; default: true).

-- `markerLinkField`
+`markerLinkField`
 Page field to use for the marker link, or blank to not link (type: string; default: url).

-- `markerTitleField`
+`markerTitleField`
 Page field to use for the marker title, or blank not to use a marker title (type: string; default: title).

-- `fitToMarkers`
+`fitToMarkers`
 When multiple markers are present, set map to automatically adjust to fit to the given markers (type: boolean; default: true).

 ---------